TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 ### PEER_INFO_RESPONSE (0xf5)

 #### Structure
+`2 bytes: password length` (Optional)
-`32 bytes: group password`
+`32 bytes: group password` (Optional)
 `2 bytes: name length`
 `128 bytes: name`
 `1 byte: status`
 `1 byte: role`

 #### Description
 Supplies information about ourselves to a peer.
 This is sent as a response to a `PEER_INFO_REQUEST` or `HS_PEER_INFO_EXCHANGE` packet as part of the handshake protocol.
+A password and length of password must be included in the packet if the group is password protected.

 <a name="invite_request"/>

 ### INVITE_REQUEST (0xf6)

 #### Structure
+`2 bytes: password length` (Optional)
-`32 bytes: password`  (Optional: Only if group is password protected)
+`32 bytes: password` (Optional)

 #### Description
 Requests an invite to the group.
+A password and length of password must be included in the packet if the group is password protected.

 <a name="invite_response"/>